matteocrippa/nm.sdk/README.md

     - `answer1`
     - `answer2`
         - the chosen answer can be sent to nearit.com by calling `NearSDK`'s class method `sendPollAnswer(_:forPoll:response:)`

-All reactions evaluated by `NearSDK` may include a reference to the evaluating `Recipe`, i.e. the transformation of an input event into an output reaction.

 *Push notifications and NearSDK*